 Across measures of individual and community health there are persistent health gaps by race, ethnicity, income, and other key factors.
-Often these differences are preventable and can be perpetuated by inequitable policies, programs, and practices in public health (however unintentional), as well as the disparate social and economic conditions in the places where people live, learn, work, and age.
-Eliminating health disparities in North Carolina will require intentional efforts to enhance the health and well-being of residents across multiple areas.
+Often these differences are preventable.
+Just as often, these differences can be perpetuated by inequitable programs and practices in public health (however unintentional), as well as the distinct social and economic conditions in the places where people live, learn, work, and age.

 Eliminating health disparities requires intentional efforts to enhance the health and well-being of residents.

 Local stakeholders in rural, western North Carolina have been implementing the Health Equity Impact Assessment to improve health outcomes among young children ages 0-5.
 Since 2016, the High Country Collaborative, a local health department serving five western NC counties, is having success using the HEIA to strengthen its Positive Parenting Program (Triple P).
 Through the HEIA process, the High Country Collaborative identified barriers to equitable access and participation in the Triple P program.
 As a result, the group used data and recommendations to implement new strategies for more robust and targeted outreach to community members, including close partnerships with schools and places of worship.

 This week, in collaboration with the NC Division of Public Health and the Office of Minority Health and Health Disparities, NC Child is releasing a newly-updated North Carolina Health Equity Impact Assessment (HEIA).
 The updates are designed to better support impacted community members in applying the HEIA framework to both program development and policy advocacy.

 NC Child and collaborators first released the HEIA tool in 2017.
 The HEIA provides a structured process to guide the development, implementation and evaluation of policies and programs that impact population health, with a goal of reducing health disparities and inequities.
 Data and community involvement are central to the tool’s success.